R00TKI11/boltguard/CONTRIBUTING.md

 ### Prerequisites

 - Go 1.21 or later
-- Docker (for testing image inspection)
+- Docker for testing image inspection, or you can bring your image
 - Make (optional but recommended)

 ### Setup